fransbudiman/CBP_Scripts/README.md

 # General Flow
 1. Assume we have a directory full of VCF files, this signifies a study.
-2. We first run vcf2maf to convert the VCF files into MAF format.
+2. First change the VCF sample name column to SGT naming format.
-3. Then we will rename the tumor sample column to SGT naming convention and create a mapping file for future reference.
+3. Then convert each VCF to MAF.
+This is because vcf2maf tool can only process one tumor-normal pair at a time.
+From the VCF I received, I will assume that each VCF file contains a single tumor sample.
+Normal-id argument in vcf2maf.pl will be set to UNAVAILABLE.
-4. Next we will merge the MAF files into a single MAF file.
+4. Next, we will merge the MAF files into a single MAF file and renaming it to "data_mutation_extended.txt" to follow CBioPortal standards.

 5. Then we will find the oncotree code for the cancer type of the whole study.
 If study has multiple cancer types, we will use the most common one. **unsure how to handle this yet**.
 6. Then we will make the metadata text file for the study.
 7. Then using the SGT/TM mapping file and the provided csv file containing more information about the samples, we will create the data_clinical_sample.txt file.